azizkrifa/Hand_Gesture_Detection_System_With_MobileNetV2/README.md

 </p>

-- To reduce `computation and speed up training`, we downsample each sequence by selecting every `2nd frame` (i.e., 15 frames per sample) :
+- To reduce `computational cost` and `accelerate training`, we downsample each input sequence by selecting every `2nd frame`, resulting in `15 frames per sample`.
+This decision is based on `prior experiments` using 30-frame sequences, which showed `marginal performance gains` relative to the increased training time and memory consumption.
+Thus, 15 frames offered a more efficient trade-off between `accuracy` and `computational efficiency`:

 <p align="center">
   <img src="https://github.com/user-attachments/assets/468927c7-dcb4-4e25-b77a-3dd16e1d8133" >